Most Overlooked Bookbinding Tools, Part 1

-Are you wondering what tools can turn salvaged paper into books that really sing?
+Are you wondering what tools can help you turn salvaged paper into books that really sing?

 I'm glad you asked!